liamzebedee/BrightID-API/README.md

 An application pushes a public key obtained through the mobile API to one or more [BrightID nodes](https://github.com/BrightID/BrightID-Node), which then publishes the _trust score_ associated with the key.
 The trust score represents a user's likelihood of being unique.

 ## How it Works
 [BrightID nodes](https://github.com/BrightID/BrightID-Node) store interactions, forming a social graph.
-By analyzing this graph, a node is able to determine whether or not a person can be verified as unique.
+By analyzing this graph, a node is able to determine the likelihood of a person being unique, represented by a _trust score_.
 When another application wants to know whether a user is a unique individual in their system, they make a request to a BrightID node.

 BrightID nodes protect systems against fake or duplicate accounts, known as _sybils_.